SaphMB/IWD-workshop/about.md

 Although encouraged by professors to do graduate study at Howard University, Vaughan soon started working as a teacher.
 She wanted to assist her family during the Great Depression.
 Dorothy married Howard S. Vaughan Jr. in 1932, and the couple had six children.

 In 1943, Vaughan began what developed as a 28-year-career as a mathematician and programmer at Langley Research Center.
 She specialized in calculations for flight paths, the Scout Project, and FORTRAN computer programming.
-One of her children also later worked at NASA.

-After college, Vaughan worked as a mathematics teacher at R.R.
-Moton High School in Farmville, Virginia.Virginia's public schools and other facilities were still racially segregated under Jim Crow laws.

-In 1943 Vaughan started to work at NACA, which in 1935 had established a section of women mathematicians, who performed complex calculations.
-Vaughan was assigned to the West Area Computers of the Langley Research Center in Hampton, Virginia.
-This segregated group consisted of African-American women who made complex mathematical calculations by hand, using tools of the time.

-Their work expanded in the postwar years to support research and design for the United States' space program, which was emphasized under President John F. Kennedy.
-Vaughan moved into the area of electronic computing in 1961, after NACA introduced the first digital (non-human) computers to the center.
-Vaughan became proficient in computer programming, teaching herself FORTRAN and teaching it to her coworkers to prepare them for the transition.
-She contributed to the space program through her work on the Scout Launch Vehicle Program.

 In 1949, Vaughan was assigned as the acting head of the West Area Computers.
 She was the first Black supervisor at NACA and one of few female supervisors.
 She led a group composed entirely of African-American women mathematicians.
 She served for years in an acting role before being promoted officially to the position as supervisor.
 Vaughan worked for opportunities for the women in West Computing as well as women in other departments.